floriank/blog/content/post/uploading-multiple-files-relay-graphql.md

 end
 ```

-In this case we have to understand that the relay specifies input types for a given mutation, the reason being that the input object can be individually validated apart from the actual data (in this case, `Kitten` is the type and absinthe provides us with `KittenInput` ) object.
+In this case we have to understand that the relay specifies input types for a given mutation, the reason being that the input object can be individually validated apart from the actual data (in this case, `Kitten` is the type and absinthe provides us with `NewKittenInput` ) object.
 The absinthe notation provides a convenient syntax here.

 ## What does the request look like?